yasirusama61/DeepMedSynth/docs/deployment_on_edge.md

 ---

-✅ DeepMedSynth is now ready for production deployment across embedded and edge platforms!
+✅ DeepMedSynth is now ready for production deployment across embedded and edge platforms with full support for hardware acceleration, model monitoring, and scalable service delivery.